noahbravo/dice-frontend-task/README.md

 - Migrate to a more stable version of [Craco](https://github.com/dilanx/craco).
 Current version is 7.0.0-alpha.7.
 Had to use this version due to the following [error](https://github.com/dilanx/craco/issues/425).
 Hope that a new version will also give support to Aliased imports as [create-react-app doesn't support them at the moment](https://github.com/facebook/create-react-app/issues/12047).
 - Replace [react-image-and-background-image-fade](https://github.com/nckblu/react-image-and-background-image-fade) with a custom hook to handle image loading.
 Although `react-image-and-background-image-fade` provides a nice animation to transition between loading and loaded states, the module has some issues such as absence of types, [buggy ️lazy loading](https://reactjs.org/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage) and some minor performance loss.
 The module was used due to time constraints and the fact that this feature was not a requirement for the task.
 - Add e2e tests with [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/).
-- Create smaller and reusable components such as `Button` and `ToggleContent`.
 - Document components with [Storybook](https://storybook.js.org/).
-- Transform `HelperText` into a [polymorfic component](https://blog.logrocket.com/build-strongly-typed-polymorphic-components-react-typescript/).
 - Add missing `h1` for SEO.
 - Improve Api error handling.